Delivery Hero to buy S.Korea's Woowa Brothers for $4 billion

 SEOUL, Dec 13 (Reuters) - German food delivery company Delivery Hero DHER.DE has agreed to acquire its South Korean rival Woowa Brothers for $4 billion, Woowa Brothers said in a statement on Friday.

-Woowa Brothers said the companies will also create a joint venture in Singapore to tap into the booming food delivery market in Asia and compete with Grab, UberEats and Gojek.
+Woowa Brothers said the companies will also create a joint venture in Singapore to tap into the booming food delivery market in Asia.

-The deal comes as Woowa Brothers Corp, which owns South Korea's biggest food delivery service "Baedal Minjok", faces growing competition from rivals such as e-commerce firm Coupang, backed by Japan's SoftBank Group 9984.T.

 (Reporting by Hyunjoo Jin and Heekyong Yang; Editing by Himani Sarkar)